pascalheidmann/pascalheidmann.github.io/content/about/cv.md

     start: "Februar 2021"
     end: "Present"
     description: |
-      Inoffical Lead engineer for the private health insurance (PKV) comparison page.
+      My team's responsibility is to develop new features for the comparison page for private health insurance (PKV).
-      I ensure reliability and speed, drive continuous improvement of the codebase and architecture, and enable fast delivery.
+      As kind of unofficial lead developer I ensure reliability and speed, drive continuous improvement of the codebase and architecture, and enable fast delivery so my colleagues can focus on building great features for our customers.
       Member of the internal architecture group; build and maintain shared infrastructure and libraries.

-      Accepted into the CHECK24 Excellence program (2025).
-Also conducted interviews, served as brand ambassador, and co-organized meetups.
+      Lately I got accepted into the CHECK24 Excellence program (2025).
+Previously I conducted recruiting interviews, served as brand ambassador, and co-organized meetups.

-  - company: "Selbstständig"
+  - company: "Freelancer"
-    role: "Freelance Software Engineer"
     start: "Juni 2022"
     end: "Present"
     description: |